 Consistency in the methodologies and methods used in disaster risk assessments is a very important consideration from the point of view of consolidation of information.
 The TAC therefore will be responsible for monitoring this aspect very carefully.
-In fact, the first project the TAC will have to tackle will be to draw up the terms of reference or specifications for commissioning the initial stages of disaster risk assessments and to make recommendations regarding the appointment of service providers.
+In fact, the first project the TAC will have to tackle will be to ass ist provincial organs of state to draw up the terms of reference or specifications for commissioning risk assessments relevant to their functional area and to make recommendations regarding the appointment of service providers.
+The TAC can also draw up guidelines for the development of a disaster risk profile for the province, based on the findings of municipal disaster risk assessments.